Public Works Department

 - Click here for a list of dates the Recycle Yard will be CLOSED

-- Grinds yard wasted, leaves and trees into mulch with Township owned Tub Grinder
+- Grind yard waste, leaves and trees into mulch with Township owned Tub Grinder

 - Provide mulch free of charge to Township residents.
-Mulch is now available outside the gate of the recycle yard.
+Mulch and leaf compost is available outside the recycle yard at 1100 Edgewood Rd. for your convenience.

 - Free mulch is also provided to local schools, churches & non-profit organizations.

 - Acceptable yard waste is wood, grass clippings, tree limbs and leaves.

 - We DO NOT accept dirt, sod, tree stumps, Bamboo, Black Walnut, Ash, creosote, painted or pressure treated lumber, rocks, stone, steel, metal or concrete, railroad ties, or telephone poles.
 Plastic bags are also not acceptable.

 Leaf Collection normally starts the first week of November.
 There are two pick-ups, we will not return until the first cycle is completed.
 The weather is a major factor in our schedule pick-up dates.
 Heavy rain and snow will slow the pick-up of leaves.
 We attempt to have both pick-ups completed by Christmas.
 Leaf pick-up information can be found on the township website and on Comcast cable channel 22 during the months of November and December.